justdataplease/medium-sky/Readme.md

 ### Network Graph

-- Star (node) : This is the main articles.
+- Star (node) : This is the main article.
 The bigger the star the more Voters the article has.
 Voters are the same as unique claps (that come from different persons)
 - Dot or Circle (node) : This is the external website domain.
 The bigger the dot the more times this domain appeared.
 Next to domain name there is a number that shows how many times this domain appeared.
-- Edge (link) - bidirectional links between star and dots.
+- Edge (link) - bidirectional links between stars and dots.

 This app provides 2 type of Network Graphs:
 1. Isolated (with -i argument) - We focus on the connections between main articles.
 We can also inspect for each article the domains that were referenced in them.
 An external website domain can appear more than 1 time in different articles.